File (im_file)

 ReadOrder

-This optional directive specifies the reading order of the elements in a directory.
-The accepted values are none, CtimeOldestFirst, CtimeNewestFirst (Ctime is file creating time), MtimeOldestFirst, MtimeNewestFirst (Mtime is file modification time), NameAsc and NameDesc (sort is done according to ASCII codes of name characters).
-If this directive is not specified then none is used as a default which means that the order of entries read from the directory is not specified.
+Set this directive to specify the reading order of the elements in a directory.
+The accepted values are none, CtimeOldestFirst, CtimeNewestFirst (Ctime is file creating time), MtimeOldestFirst, MtimeNewestFirst (Mtime is file modification time), NameAsc and NameDesc (sort done according to ASCII codes of name characters).

 Recursive